aznxluvlyguy4u/wiki1/API docs.md

 http://oceanpremium-swagger-ui.s3-website-eu-west-1.amazonaws.com

+The Swagger specs _for each endpoint_ can be found on: _https://api-endpoint/api/v1/docs_

 ## Postman collection

 The following collection contains both request examples to the *Ocean Premium* - REST API and the [CurrentRMS - REST API](https://api.current-rms.com/doc)